void-squad/autonova-backend/payments-billing-service/DOCS.md

 ---

+> **Local development:** Run the service with `spring.profiles.active=local` to boot against an in-memory H2 database and stubbed secrets.
+The default profile expects the Postgres/RabbitMQ/Stripe credentials from `.env`.

 ## 1) Ground rules & assumptions

 1. **IDs**: All service-to-service and DB identifiers are **UUID** (Auth will update to UUID; JWT `sub` is a UUID).